Measure global hunger

 The blue line next to the layer name shows which layer is currently selected.

 The Filter pane appears.
-A filter is one or more expressions that let you show only the features in a layer that are of interest.
-You want to show only the countries in the Undernourishment layer that have Latest Value not blank and not equal to 0.
-You'll build the expression.
+A filter is based on one or more expressions that indicate the features in a layer that are of interest.
+You want to show only the countries that have values for 2023 that are not blank or equal to 0.00.

-- In the Filter pane, click Add expression.
-Under Expression, use the pull-down menus to build: Latest Value is not blank.
+- In the Filter pane, click Add new.
+For Condition, use the drop-down menus to build the expression 2023 is not blank.

-Your map updates to show only the countries that match these conditions.
+Your map updates to show only the countries that match the conditions you specified.

 Style the layer

 The Styles pane appears.
-Currently, the map shows just the location of the data.
-To map the amounts, you'll change the attribute to symbolize.
-For this map, you'll use the Latest Value field, the most recent data for the country.
-If you want to explore the reported data values for individual countries, you can open the attribute table and select the country.
+Currently, the map shows only the location of the data.
+To map the amounts, you'll add an attribute to style.
+For this map, you'll use the 2023 field.

-According to the data, the top five countries whose populations are experiencing undernourishment are Haiti (48.2 percent), North Korea (47.6 percent), Madagascar (41.7 percent), Chad (39.6 percent), and Liberia (37.5 percent).
-These places are located all over the world, and have varying reasons for the high prevalence of undernourishment.
+According to the data, the top five countries whose populations experienced undernourishment in 2023 were Haiti (54.20 percent), Somalia (53.20), Madagascar (39.50 percent), Syrian Arab Republic (39.00 percent), and Democratic Republic of the Congo (38.50 percent).
+These countries are located all over the world and have varying reasons for the high prevalence of undernourishment.

 Why do you think these countries might be facing high percentages of undernourishment?
 Are there specific events in recent history that might be tied to these rates?